top of page

 BIOGRAPHY

-Known for his “voluptuous elegant tone,” and a “robust tenor with baritonal heft,” American lyric tenor Joshua Dennis is a star on the rise.
-Mr. Dennis, a champion of new works, had the honor of originating two roles: “Shoeless” Joe Jackson in Minnesota Opera’s world premiere production of The Fix, and Prince Frederic in Poul Ruders’ The Thirteenth Child with the Santa Fe Opera.
-Additionally, he was heard in Huang Rou’s Paradise Interrupted at the MGM Grand in Macau, and was the host of Santa Fe Opera’s virtual event Songs from the Santa Fe Opera.
-Additionally, he performed as Leonard in the world premiere of Nadia Boulanger’s La ville morte with Catapult Opera.
+Known for his “voluptuous, elegant tone,” and a “robust tenor with baritonal heft,” American lyric tenor Joshua Dennis is a star on the rise.
+Mr. Dennis, a champion of new works, had the honor of originating two roles: “Shoeless” Joe Jackson in Minnesota Opera’s world premiere production of The Fix and Prince Frederic in The Thirteenth Child with the Santa Fe Opera.
+Additionally, he was heard in Huang Ruo’s Paradise Interrupted at the MGM Grand in Macau, China and was the host of Santa Fe Opera’s virtual event Songs from the Santa Fe Opera.

 CRITICAL ACCLAIM